ROI in Digital Marketing: Meaning, Formula & How to Calculate It

 What Is ROI in Digital Marketing?

-Digital Marketing ROI is a popular business concept for measuring profit and loss through digital marketing campaigns.
+Digital marketing ROI is a popular business concept for measuring profit and loss through digital marketing campaigns.
 It basically attributes revenue and growth to the impact of digital marketing efforts and the amount spent on them.

 Formula to Calculate ROI in Digital Marketing